Japan men's national basketball team: Recovery (2010–present)

 After Japan's missed opportunity to reach the World Cup, Team Nippon entered the 2015 FIBA Asia Championship, with the return of Yuta Tabuse and several other top players from the national team.
 They would win two of their three preliminary round games, to eventually make it all the way to the semi-finals of the competition for the first time since 1997.
 Although they would ultimately fall short in the round against the Philippines, and subsequently losing the third place game to Iran.

 Two years later, Japan failed to make it into the quarter-finals at the 2017 FIBA Asia Cup, being defeated by South Korea in the qualification to the round.
 Following the event, Japan entered Asian Qualifiers for the 2019 FIBA World Cup, where they would amass an (8–5) record during their qualifying campaign to reach the finals.
 At the competition, Japan endured a disappointing tournament, losing all three of their group phase games, as well as their two classification matches to finish (0–5) to be eliminated.

 Japan co-hosted the 2023 FIBA World Cup along with the Philippines and Indonesia.

 After losing their first game of the group phase against the eventually champions Germany, Akatsuki Japan obtained their first ever victory against a European opponent Finland 98–88.
 Following the historic win, Japan lost their final group game versus Australia, and sent to the classification round before exiting the tournament.

 Japan played at the 2024 Olympics in Paris, and were allocated in Group B. In the first game, they lost to Germany.
 In the second game, Japan was close to an upset win against hosts France, conceding the game only after overtime.
-Yuki Kawamura followed Kevin Durant and Luol Deng as the third player in Olympic history to have more than 25+ points, 5+ rebounds and 5+ assists. were eliminated after losing to Brazil on the final gameday.
+Yuki Kawamura followed Kevin Durant and Luol Deng as the third player in Olympic history to have more than 25+ points, 5+ rebounds and 5+ assists.
+They were eliminated after losing to Brazil on the final gameday.